A contribution to clarification

 Wanted: a name

-The first name for the lenticular thing, Ghatpan (from Ghatam and steel pan), was discarded only a few weeks after its creation.
+The first name for the lenticular thing, Ghatpang (from Ghatam and Pang composite), was discarded only a few weeks after its creation.
 The new being needed a stronger name, a name that would emerge from the obvious.
 The name Pan belonged to Trinidadian culture, as a declared national instrument somehow protected by copyright, defined by the Bureau of Standards of Trinidad, played on stands with sticks, built from a cylinder, a barrel.

 One morning, beneath the door frame of a tuning room, the PANArt tuners suddenlyrealized: it should be called Hang!
 That was the new dimension, the hand on sheet metal.